Energy

 There were 228 hydropower projects of more than 1MW capacity under construction in Nepal as of May 2023; more than 10 megaprojects are being established in Bhutan.
 But there is little evidence these are incorporating climate-resilient policies.
 In fact, Nepal’s hydropower boom has largely ignored environmental issues, such as the impact of dams on biodiversity.

 Complicating the picture further, there is only a small pool of investors.
 Neither China nor developed countries are investing in hydropower in Nepal or Bhutan.
 There are also no existing power transmission lines between Nepal and China, although there are possibilities that this may change as China and Nepal continue to talk about hydropower trade.
-At the same time, “India is pushing out China from Nepal’s market,” says Narayani Sritharan, an assistant research professor at the William & Mary Global Research Institute’s lab, AidData.
+At the same time, “India is pushing out China from Nepal’s market,” says Narayani Sritharan, a visiting assistant research professor at the William & Mary Global Research Institute’s lab, AidData.

 For developed countries, the rationale is different.
 Many are actively dismantling ageing hydropower infrastructure, considered counterproductive due to the socioeconomic and environmental impacts of dams.